Manuscripts

 Piggy Beach

 How many rambunctious, beach-loving party pigs can fit on one island?
 The only way to find out is to keep adding more!
-This story can be counted on to have a lot of pigs in it.
-Probably too many pigs.
+This story can be counted on to have too many pigs in it.

 300 words, rhyme.